 As an attorney, you want to help your friends and colleagues, but you may not always know what to do.
 If you find yourself in a situation like that, give us a call.
 We’ll walk you through some options, offer resources and guidance, and explain how your friend can find the legal advice she needs during her divorce.
 You’ll feel confident knowing that you’re referring your friend or colleague to attorneys you can trust.

 At Alexandra Geczi PLLC, Family Law, we are woman attorneys advocating for women’s rights in the Texas divorce process.
 We understand that you may have concerns about friends who are going through a divorce, and we are here to help.
-Have your friend contact us today for a free consultation.
+Have your friend contact us today to request a consultation.